pan-roy/pan-roy.github.io/_posts/2024-03-29-retrieval-intro.md

 ![token file](assets/data_retrieval/data_retrieval12.png)
 *Token .txt file*

-Access tokens are only valid for approximately 10 minutes, after which access will be terminated - similar to how users are automatically logged out after periods of idle activity.
-However, the ```XeroRequests``` function automatically refreshes the token whenever an API call is made, and thus granting us long-term access.
+Access tokens typically have a limited lifespan of about 10 minutes, similar to automatic logout due to inactivity.
+However, in the provided script, the ```XeroRequests``` function automatically refreshes the token each time an API call is made, ensuring long-term access.

-You will now have to uncomment the ```XeroRequests()``` at the bottom of the script and comment out the ```XeroFirstAuth()``` and ```XeroRefreshToken(old_tokens[1])``` lines above.
-You will only need to run these 2 functions once to obtain your access token.
-You will only need ```XeroRequests()``` going forward.
-Once done, rerun the script to call the designated API.
-You should obtain a JSON file containing the data in the path designated.
-In this case, we now have our trial balance as at 31 January 2024.
+To proceed, uncomment the ```XeroRequests()``` call at the bottom of the script and comment out the ```XeroFirstAuth()``` and ```XeroRefreshToken(old_tokens[1])``` lines above.
+These two functions only need to be run once to obtain the access token.
+Going forward, only ```XeroRequests()``` will be necessary.
+Once the changes are made, rerun the script to make the API call.
+You should receive a JSON file containing the data at the designated path, in this case, the trial balance as of 31 January 2024.

 ![JSON file](assets/data_retrieval/data_retrieval13.png)

 ![output](assets/data_retrieval/data_retrieval14.png)
 *Sample output*

-This script can now be manually run on-demand, or alternatively you can use Windows Task Scheduler to schedule the script to run at certain intervals - this will be covered in future walkthroughs.
+This script can now be manually run on-demand, or alternatively you can use Windows Task Scheduler to schedule the script at certain intervals - this will be covered in future walkthroughs.

 ![task scheduler](assets/data_retrieval/data_retrieval15.png)

-## Outcome - Our end result
+## Outcome

-We now have automated JSON data inflows to be used as our entry point for further optimization/automation.
-The next step would be to convert JSON files received into a tabular format such as CSV files {TODO: insert link here}, for us to read the data easily and to transform data into useful insights.
+We've successfully automated the inflow of JSON data, which serves as our starting point for further optimization and automation.
+The next step involves converting the received JSON files into a tabular format, such as CSV files, for easier data interpretation and transformation into actionable insights.
+For guidance on converting JSON to CSV, refer to this link {TODO: insert link here}.